Octoberapples/Cloud10/README.md

 **OUTPUT:** <br />
 Parameters to GENERATE MESH celery worker

+* Start everything
+* Link together tasks

 ###Celery process GENERATE MESH
 This process is going to generate several different meshes by using Gmsh then store the result in Swift.

+* Send parameters to Gmsh and upload the result to Swift
+* Potential authorisation

 ###Celery process CONVERTER
 This celery process gets mesh (the data) from Swift.
 This process uses dolfin-convert to convert the meshes into Dolfins XML and then stores it in Swift.  <br />
 **WE CAN'T DO THIS RIGHT NOW BECAUSE OF ISSUES**

+* Download Gmsh-mesh from Swift
+* Convert to Dolfin XML by using a dolfin-converter (ships with FEniCS)
+* Upload Dolfin XML to Swift
+* Potential authorisation

 ###Celery process CALCULATOR
 This celery process gets the dolfin XML with the mesh data and runs this through airfoil (the calculator).
 **WE CAN'T DO THIS RIGHT NOW BECAUSE OF ISSUES**

+* Download Dolfin XML from Swift
+* Use Airfoil to calculate
+* Not yet known what to do with result

 ###RESULT
 * Need to know what the result looks like